-In the examples of this series I am using the full version of Raspbian (Lite might cause problems).
-It's highly recommended to use a fresh install of Raspbian to avoid problems caused by wrong configuration.
+In the examples of this series I am using the full version of RaspiOS (Lite might cause problems).
+It's highly recommended to use a fresh install of RaspiOS to avoid problems caused by wrong configuration.
 You can get instructions for an installation on the pages of the Raspberry Foundation as well as in forums on their pages, which is why I am giving just a quick guide using Linux:

 Open a terminal window (Ctrl+Alt+T) and change to the directory with the downloaded file:

 (replace the version number in the command line if a newer version was downloaded)

 To find out, what's the device name of the SD card of the next step, type:

 All mounted devices will be listed.

 Insert a micro SD card and type again: